G:link: Rolling stock

-The Gold Coast Rapid Transit fleet consists of 23 Bombardier Flexity 2 trams built in Germany.
+The G:link fleet consists of twenty-three Flexity 2 trams manufactured by Bombardier Transportation (now Alstom).
 The trams feature low floors and have dedicated spaces for wheelchairs, prams and surfboards.
-They have a top speed of 70 km/h and room for 309 passengers with seating for 80.
+They have a top speed of 70 km/h and room for 309 passengers, including seating for 80.

 Fourteen trams were ordered to serve the original section of the line.
-Four additional trams were ordered in November 2015 to service the Helensvale extension.
-These were delivered in September and October 2017.
-A further five built in Alstom's Wien Donaustadt plant in Austria were delivered from July 2023 entering service in July 2024.
+Four additional trams were ordered in November 2015 in preparation for the opening of the Stage 2 extension to Helensvale, which were delivered in September and October 2017.
+A further five trams built in Alstom's Wien Donaustadt plant in Austria were delivered from July 2023 as part of the Stage 3 extension, entering service in July 2024.

-Infrastructure

-The system primarily operates in a centre-running configuration.
-It uses standard gauge tracks with overhead catenary.
-Third rail technology was investigated, though power from overhead lines was ultimately utilised.